 - Ice race: How quickly can you melt a pile of ice cubes?

-Make sure to check out our list of recommended books at the end of this page!
+Make sure to check out all our states of matter experiments!

 ALL KIDS CAN BE A SCIENTIST!

 So what exactly is a scientist and how can you encourage your kids to be good scientists without a whole lot of effort, fancy equipment, or too difficult activities that create confusion rather than curiosity.

 A scientist is a person who seeks to acquire knowledge about the natural world.
 Guess what?
 Kids do that naturally because they are still learning and exploring the world around them.
 All that exploring brings up a lot of questions!